If you’re reading this post, then you’ve likely heard that Laravel is the recommended PHP framework for robust application...

-- Backdoors – as the name suggests, hackers often enter websites by finding and exploiting hidden access points that have encryption that is easy to bypass, especially when exploiting some unorthodox access methods such as wp-Admin, FTP, SFTP, etc. According to a 2017 Sucuri report, backdoors are still one of the most common types of hacker attacks.
+- Backdoors – as the name suggests, hackers often enter websites by finding and exploiting hidden access points with encryption that is easy to bypass, especially when exploiting some unorthodox access methods such as wp-Admin, FTP, SFTP, etc. According to a 2017 Sucuri report, backdoors are still among the most common types of hacker attacks.

-- Brute-force login attempts – these are achieved through automated scripts that basically, as the name suggests, forces its way through weaker passwords.
+- Brute-force login attempts – these are achieved through automated scripts that basically, as the name suggests, force their way through weaker passwords.
 More complex passwords and two-factor authentication are good ways to circumvent this, yet there are still plenty of websites that fall victim to this method every day.

-- Malicious redirects – by utilizing backdoors, hackers install redirection codes to a website, leading users to malicious sites.
+- By utilising backdoors, malicious redirects install redirection codes to a website, leading users to malicious sites.

 - Pharma hacks – hackers insert rogue code in outdated versions of websites and plugins.
 As a result of this, search engines return ads for pharmaceutical products (hence the name).
 While not an entirely malicious action, this can easily lead to search engines blocking your website for spamming.

-- Cross-site scripting – also known as XSS, this method involves a malicious script that is injected into a website or application that is usually trusted.
-This provides the hacker with cookie or session data, which may in some cases allow them to rewrite the HTML on the page.
+- Cross-site scripting – also known as XSS, involves a malicious script injected into a website or application that is usually trusted.
+This provides the hacker with cookie or session data, which may, in some cases, allow them to rewrite the HTML on the page.
 This is by far the most common vulnerability in WordPress plugins.